tundish/turberfield-dialogue/turberfield/dialogue/doc/syntax.rst

     ``:offset:``
         Sets the point in an audio file at which playback begins.
         This value is in milliseconds.
+    ``:label:``
+        A text label for the resource.
+May contain substitution references.

 Condition directive
 ~~~~~~~~~~~~~~~~~~~